testcontainers/testcontainers-go/docs/features/configuration.md

 !!!info
     For more information about Ryuk, see [Garbage Collector](garbage_collector.md).

+!!!warn
+    If using Ryuk and the Compose module, please increase the `ryuk.connection.timeout` to at least 5 minutes.
+    This is because the Compose module may take longer to start all the services.
+Besides, the `ryuk.reconnection.timeout` should be increased to at least 30 seconds.
+For further information, please check [https://github.com/testcontainers/testcontainers-go/pull/2485](https://github.com/testcontainers/testcontainers-go/pull/2485).

 ## Docker host detection

 _Testcontainers for Go_ will attempt to detect the Docker environment and configure everything to work automatically.